z2-2z/Chameleon/README.md

 So in this case we will still get the desired order for the oneof: `var1`, `var2`, etc. but the values of the variables will be randomly chosen.

-### Semantical structure
+### Entrypoint
-The generator needs to know where to start with generation so there must exist a struct with name `Root` which is the starting point for the generator.
+There must exist a struct with name `Root` which is the starting point for the generator.

+## Usage
+TODO: table of options

+## API
+Once you have obtained a .c file you have access to the functions
+- `void seed(size_t initial_seed)`: Seeds the internal PRNG
+- `size_t generate(unsigned char* buf, size_t len)`: Construct an input and write
+  into the buffer specified by `buf` and `len` and return how many bytes were written

+You can use the macros
+- `MULTITHREADING`: Define this to mark every global variable as thread-local to make the generator thread-safe (off by default)
+- `SEED=<N>`: Compile-time seed that is used when `seed()` is not called
+- `DISABLE_rand`: Don't use the internal helper method `uint64_t rand()`.
+Can be used to implement a custom PRNG implementation.
+- `DISABLE_random_buffer`: Don't use the internal helper method `void random_buffer (unsigned char* buf, uint32_t len, uint64_t mask)` that fills a given buffer with random data.
+Can be used to implement a custom implementation of the function.

+## Examples
+Have at look at some [examples](./grammars) to get started.